< back to all Color Science Essentials

 By Milagros Watts

-One of the key elements of a successful digital color management program is achieving accurate and repeatable color sample measurements.
+One of the key elements of a successful digital color management program is achieving accurate and repeatable color sample measurements with your spectrophotometer.
 If we do not develop a good technique to measure color samples, we will considerably reduce the accuracy of our color recipes, and we’ll have inconsistent results in the areas of QC and inspection.

 What you’ll learn in this article about measuring color samples